IntelliJ Memory Leak Detection

 The Class: – which is the name of the Class in use.

-The Count: – a number indicating the amount of class instances (objects) present in the heap.
+The Count: – a number indicating the number of class instances (objects) present in the heap.

-The Diff: – this represents the discrepancy that exists between the number of instances in two execution points.
+The Diff: – this represents the discrepancy between the number of instances in two execution points.

 Figure 1: The Memory Tab.